khantminnaing/SNA2_project/README.md

 # Social Network Analysis Project

 ## Introduction
-Understanding which nodes are the most central to the network could also give an indication of how ideas and opinions are bridged

 Given the extent of political polarisation in the US, it is important to understand how receptive people are to ideas from the other side of the political spectrum.
 This implies an important research area about the state of political bi-partisanship in the US.